 James Clark was born in Chelsea, London as one of the 10 children to James Lawrence Clark and the former Charlotte Ambridge.

-After James remarried and had another child, he taught his new son how to paint at the age of 16 and they worked together to create new pieces under the signature ‘James Clark and Son’.
+After James remarried, to Frances Mary Ann Parsons, and had another child - James Albert Clark, he taught his new son how to paint at the age of 18 and they worked together to create new pieces under the signature ‘James Clark and Son’.